niklasmato/Fortinet-leak-q1-2025/README.md

 # Fortigate Belsen Leak

-This repository contains informaion about the Fortigate firewall vulnerability (CVE-2022-40684) and affected IPs that were publicly disclosed by the Belsen Group.
+This repository contains informaion about the Fortigate firewall vulnerability (CVE-2022-40684) and affected data that were publicly disclosed by the Belsen Group.
 This information is being shared for security research and defensive purposes to help organizations identify if they were impacted.

 ## Background